 This section of the Trinity River covers the I-30 bridge in Dallas downstream to the I-10 bridge in Chambers County, including Lake Livingston and the East Fork of the Trinity River upstream to the dam at Lake Ray Hubbard.

 Now that you know so much more about alligator gar, act on it!
-It's summer and the perfect time to book an alligator gar fishing trip with Captain Experiences!
+It's summer and the perfect time to book an alligator gar fishing trip with one of our professional and local alligator gar guides.

 January 7, 2022